 - deferred tax assets that rely on future profitability to be realised;

-- cash-flow hedge reserve relating to hedging of items not fair valued on the balance sheet;
+- cash-flow hedge reserves relating to hedging of items not fair valued on the balance sheet;

 - shortfall of provisions to expected losses;

 - cumulative gains and losses owing to changes in a bank's own credit risk on fair-valued liabilities (including derivatives);

 - defined benefit pension fund assets and liabilities;

 - reciprocal cross-holdings; and